sumanvid97/sumanvid97.github.io/about.md

 I consider myself an avid enthusiast of visual arts and music.
 Occasionally, I like to sketch or play the guitar.
 Some of my favourite artists include Led Zeppelin, The Beatles, Queen and Pink Floyd.
 I love watching [F.R.I.E.N.D.S] every now and then.
 [PhDComics] is really fun too.

-For an overview on my projects, internships and achievements, go through my [curriculum vitae].
+For an overview on my projects, internships and achievements, go through my [CV].

 [College of Information and Computer Sciences]: https://www.cics.umass.edu/